christabor/flask_jsondash/schemas.md

 #### Datatables standard

 A table with automatic styling, sorting, filtering and pagination.
 Format is a list of objects, where values can be any key and value, but all elements in the list **must** have matching key names.
+Also take note of the outside brackets.
+All objects must be wrapped in `[]`.

 ```json
 [